wayfair/ospo-automation/requests/fork/README.md

     ![checks](../../img/checks.png)

 1. Once the repository has been forked, the [`lhasa-ospo`](https://github.com/lhasa-ospo) account will comment on the PR with a link, then process the YAML file to a new location for archival purposes.
+Note that your PR will not actually be merged - the automation that creates the fork is completed while the PR is still open.
+You may now close your PR.

     ![approve](../../img/approve.png)